gayverjr/pyemap/docs/install.rst

     - RDKit_: visualization of chemical stuctures
     - MSMS_: residue depth criterion for surface exposed residues (not available on MacOS Catalina)
     - DSSP_: solvent accessibility criterion for surface exposed residues
-    - wget_: fetching PDBs from RCSB_ database
+    - MUSCLE_: Multiple sequence alignment

 All of these packages can be downloaded free of charge from their respective owners, and build recipes are available on the Anaconda_ cloud for some platforms.